 2014 Outlook: The reigning fantasy points champion lost Eric Decker, arguably the Broncos' most productive wideout, to free agency.
-But don't shed a tear for Manning, who still has two dominant receivers in Demaryius Thomas and Wes Welker, an impact tight end in Julius Thomas and another superb dink-and-dunk receiver in free agent acquisition Emmanuel Sanders.
+But don't shed a tear for Manning, who still has two dominant receivers in Demaryius Thomas and tight end Julius Thomas, as well as superb dink-and-dunk receivers in free-agent acquisition Emmanuel Sanders and Wes Welker (once he returns from his four-game suspension).
 Don't expect him to repeat last year's record-breaking season, especially since he is 38 and has four matchups against the tough NFC West.
 But even if Manning takes a step back, he has a very good shot at defending his fantasy points title.

 2014 Outlook: Let's face it, fantasy football is a "What have you done for me lately?" business, so Rodgers' 162 fantasy points in 2013 may cause some owners to devalue him.
 Don't be one of those owners.
 Rodgers pairs elite accuracy with superb rushing skill (18 ground scores since 2008, most among QBs not named Cam Newton) and an unparalleled ability to create plays on the move.
 In fact, even in his injury-plagued 2013 season, Rodgers scored 18 fantasy points per game, fourth among all QBs.
 Second-year stud RB Eddie Lacy is sometimes mentioned as a negative for Rodgers' fantasy value, but his emergence should make it impossible for defenses to solely concentrate on stopping Rodgers, whose upside could be even higher in 2014.